Australian Meals on Wheels Association (AMOWA)

 Meals on Wheels – Promoting Independence and Social Capital

-We provide 3 services in 1:
+We provide three services in one:

-– A Meal (nutrition)
+– A meal (nutrition)

-– Social Cohesiveness (strengthening communities / locals helping locals)
+– Social cohesiveness (strengthening communities/locals helping locals)

 Meals on Wheels – Preventative Care Saves Government Millions

 A mounting body of evidence suggests that our preventative care model care supports older adults’ desire to remain in their own homes (see Meals on Wheels America study in ‘Research’ section below).
 Meals on Wheels is operationally cost effective, and the downstream financial benefits are increasingly supported by independent research.
-If one of our customers is showing any physical or psychological decline, our ‘duty of care’ acts as an alert system.
-Early intervention often prevents falls and or hospitalisation.
+If one of our customers is showing any sign of physical or psychological decline, our ‘duty of care’ acts as an alert system.
+Early intervention often prevents falls and/or hospitalisation.
 It’s worth considering that one night in hospital costs approximately $1000 and the cost of a fall is upwards of $90,000.
 In the UK, after cost cutting to local governments, there has been a dramatic decline in the number of people receiving meals from 75,885 in 2010/2011 to 29,605 in 2013/14.
 During the same period there was a 34.2% increase in hospital admissions due to malnutrition.
 Increasingly, the evidence is pointing to the fact that this kind of governmental cost shifting is counter-productive.